 (Disclosure: Some of the links below may be affiliate links)

-True Wealth is a leading Robo-Advisor in Switzerland.
-They are the first Robo-Advisor, started already eight years ago.
-And they are also the cheapest available in Switzerland.
+True Wealth is a leading Swiss Robo-Advisor.
+They are the first Robo-Advisor, which started already eight years ago.
+And they are also the cheapest Robo-Advisor available in Switzerland.

 True Wealth is a Robo-advisor founded in 2013 by Oliver Herren (the founder of Galaxus!) and Felix Niederer.
 And the service became available to the public in 2014.
 As such, it is the most mature Robo-Advisor in Switzerland.
 They now have more than 9000 clients in Switzerland.
-And they are managing more than 600 million CHF of assets for their clients.
+And they manage more than 800 million CHF (as of 2023) of assets for their clients.
 These are quite impressive numbers!

 True Wealth has two main selling points: